 Point Removal on Drivers License

-Drivers who acquire points on their record may enroll for a DMV – approved Point Insurance Reduction Program (PIRP).
-The program will prevent you from getting your license suspended or revoked if you accumulate more than 11 points on your driving record within an 18-month period.
-You can reduce your record by up to four points by taking the course.
-The points will immediately be removed from your record with no wait time once you complete the course.
+So, how does the PIRP work?
+Drivers who acquire points on their record may enroll for a NY DMV-approved defensive driving course.
+The program will prevent you from getting your license suspended or revoked if you accumulate more than 11 points on your driving record within an 18 month period.
+Whether or not you plead guilty to the offense does not matter.
+You can reduce your record by up to 4 points by taking the course, preventing your license from being suspended.